hydecorp/drawer/licenses/personal.md

 This Agreement sets the terms, rights, restrictions and obligations on using hy-drawer (hereinafter: The Software) created and owned by Licensor, as detailed herein.
+"Licensed Developer" shall mean an individual person permitted to use the Software and make Modifications for your Applications.

 ### 2. License Grant
 Licensor hereby grants Licensee a Personal, Perpetual, Commercial, Royalty free,